 Free websites usually have advertisements on them, page builder branding, and they don’t allow you to use a custom domain name.
 Your website address would be something like mybusinessname.wordpress.com.
 If you are starting out with absolutely no money, it’s an option available to you, but it doesn’t make your business look very professional.
 We would suggest at least upgrading to remove ads and connect a domain name.

 Premium plans with website builders usually range from about $4 to $45 a month.
 Shopify’s most expensive plan is $299 a month.

 Hosting is usually included with page builders, but if you want to install WordPress on your own, you have to pay for hosting yourself.
 This usually runs from $5 to $50 a month.

-The main cost with DIY will be your time.
+The main cost of DIY will be your time.
 Plan on spending at least 20 to 40 hours of your life building a simple site you can be proud of.

 Back to our websites as a house analogy.
-Usually when you are looking at buying your first home you look for a condo or a house has already been built, and then you modify it for your needs.
+Usually, when you are looking at buying your first home you look for a condo or a house that has already been built, and then you modify it for your needs.

 That’s pretty much what happens when you get a template website.
 You pick a pre-made design and structure, and your website professional takes your content and branding and makes the site yours.
 You save money, and time, by working with something that already exists.

 With a template website, you can get a website that fits in your budget AND have someone else do all the work.
 You may not get all the fancy bells and whistles as a custom website, but maybe you don’t need that right now.

 Most functionality is already built into template websites, so it will not need much developer intervention.
 Because your website professional doesn’t have to do as much work to get your site built, it’s much more affordable than other do-it-for-me options.
 It’s a great compromise to hiring a web designer to build your work for you, while not breaking your budget.